 There is emerging evidence that there are health risks associated with high intakes of long chain omega 3s.
 There is an increased risk of diabetes associated with both fish oil supplements and high consumption of fish.
 Clinical trials of fish oil supplements have also found an increased risk of prostate cancer (see Sorongon-Legaspi et al 2013).
 High doses of fish oils inhibit the function of platelets (involved in blood clotting) and therefore increase the risk of serious haemorrhages.

 The long standing belief that fish oil supplements reduce heart risk has been refuted by several recent studies including this one, n–3 Fatty Acids in Patients with Multiple Cardiovascular Risk Factors, published in the New England Journal of Medicine.
 The evidence for any other significant benefits from taking fish oil supplements is also becoming weaker.
 Fish oil is a concentrated source of fat soluble persistent organic pollutants such as PCBs.
-Dr Michael Greger discusses this in his blog on fish oils.
 If you do choose to take a DHA/EPA omega 3 supplement you can use microalgae derived DHA.
 However, when eating a low-fat whole food plant-based diet with no added oils (which is a diet not too high in omega 6s and that provides a healthful omega 6:3 ratio) then we consider it not necessary to take a long chain omega 3 supplement.

 See related pages: